ihmeuw/vivarium_research/docs/source/gbd2017_models/risk_attributable_causes/vitamin_a_deficiency/index.rst

   James's comments in `PR 149
   <https://github.com/ihmeuw/vivarium_research/pull/149>`_.
 Namely:

-  1. We can include the actual data means and uncertainties here, but since we're planning to use the draw-level RR's from GBD, we should include the `rei_id` and `cause_id` associated with each risk-outcome pair we're using.
+  1. We can include the actual data means and uncertainties here if we want, but since we're planning to use the draw-level RR's from GBD, we should include the `rei_id` and `cause_id` associated with each risk-outcome pair we're using.

   2. Including the interpretations of the RR's is good.
 I think you should have the interpretation as a column in the table though.
 A single risk